 High blood levels of rheumatoid factor, anti-cyclic citrullinated peptide (anti-CCP) antibodies, or both

 High blood levels of C-reactive protein, a high erythrocyte sedimentation rate (ESR), or both

 Symptoms that have lasted at least 6 weeks

-Doctors do blood tests to determine a person's blood levels of rheumatoid factor and anti-CCP antibodies and usually C-reactive protein, ESR, or both.
+Doctors check blood tests to determine a person's levels of rheumatoid factor and anti-CCP antibodies and usually C-reactive protein, ESR, or both.
 They also frequently do x-rays of the hands, wrists, and affected joints.
-X-rays show characteristic changes in the joints caused by rheumatoid arthritis.
-Magnetic resonance imaging (MRI), another imaging test, detects joint abnormalities at an earlier stage but is not usually needed at first.
+X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
+In very low doses, x-rays are used to produce images that help doctors diagnose disease.
+In high... read more show characteristic changes in the joints caused by rheumatoid arthritis.
+Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more (MRI), another imaging test, detects joint abnormalities at an earlier stage but is not always needed.

 C-reactive protein levels are often high in people with rheumatoid arthritis.
 Levels of C-reactive protein (a protein that circulates in the blood) dramatically increase when there is inflammation.
 High C-reactive protein levels can mean the disease is active.